riot/riot/doc/guide/index.md

 ## Compiler

-The `.tag` files needs to be transformed to `.js` files before browser can execute them.
+The `.tag` files needs to be transformed to `.js` files before the browser can execute them.
 Here's how you do it:

 ``` sh
 # compile a file to current folder